yogeshdhamija/dotfiles/README.md

 ### Terminal

 - This repo will configure `zsh` and `bash` terminals.
 More config for `zsh` than for `bash`.
-- Run `dotfiles-update` to get updates.
-- Run `dotfiles-check` to see if recommended programs are installed on your system.
 - These are the primary files:
     - `~/.bashrc` - for bash-only settings
     - `~/.zshrc` - for zsh-only settings